 We dont sell any lilacs that are not flowering or that have not previously flowered.
 I copy and paste pictures from my picture-newsletters when plants are flowering.
 The Lilac walk is a lineup of Lilacs and Old Garden Roses with Apple trees in back, along the sidewalk in front of the house where we have the plant sale.
 The fields where we took most of these pictures are in Voorheesville, NY with most everything arranged in multiple rows of around 70 plants long by 4 wide under drip line (around 3,000 Lilacs).

-Every year I take rooted cuttings and plant them in one gallon pots (the variety name and the date they were planted are printed on the side of the pot with a paint pen).
-The following year many will be transplanted into two gallon pots (notes from previous pots are transferred to the new containers) and inserted into spaces under the drip line that were created by the sale of plants that flowered.
-We plant them in one and two gallons because that is the size that we do mail order (larger plants in 7 gallon, 15 gallon or 25 gallon pots have to be picked up at the nursery or plant sale).
+Every year I take rooted cuttings and plant them in 3 gallon pots (the variety name and the date they were planted are printed on the side of the pot with a paint pen).
+The following year many will be placed into spaces under the drip line that were created by the sale of plants that flowered and were sold at the plant sale.
+Usually by the third or forth year they flower, are identified, labeled and have a price sticker attached so they can be sold at the plant sale.
+Those that aren't sold will be divided the following March or April, some divisions planted in 1 gallon to be sold mail order while others will be planted in 3 gallon and returned to the field.

 compareagincourttoclarkssmall.jpg & compareagincourttomongessmall.jpg